How To Order Prescription Sunglasses Online

 - You will need an eyeglass prescription that is less than one (1) year old;

-- Decide whether you want Single Vision, Bi-Focal or Progressive lenses;
+- Decide whether you want Single Vision or Bi-Focal lenses;

 - If you want sunglasses decide on the Lens Tint you want;